ncent-archive/ncent.github.io/Request For Startups/Request For Startups.md

 #### Existing Institutions we want to Disrupt
 Record Labels, Streaming Services and other Music Delivery Institutions, Music Sharing Applications such as Spotify, Pandora, etc.

+#### Examples

+Contribute to our public repository and become our first example!

 For more information contact kk@ncnt.io

 ### 5. FanCent
 #### Problem
-Some brands/artists/products take a long time to find the right crowd for them.
-The system of connecting people to products/ art that they like is inefficient.
-We could use information that people already know about each other to expand the networks of brands/products.
+Building a fanbase is one of the more difficult aspects of any performance-based profession.
+Similar to sportCent, we see huge potential in the idea of tapping into the virality of loyal fans by incentivizing them to help build the fanbases for the artists they love!

 #### Why FanCent
-FanCent is the nCent Labs incentive protocol that incentivizes people to find and engage fans for your product.
-Your fans have large networks, connect with them and build a larger following.
+FanCent is the nCent Labs incentive application that incentivizes artists to find and engage existing and prospective fans.
+By utilizing fan networks artists could have a much easier time building their fanbases.

+#### Examples

+Contribute to our public repository and become our first example!

 For more information contact kk@ncnt.io

-### 6. BuildCent
+### 6. GameCent
 #### Problem
-When building a product, workers may be incentivized to take complete ownership of a task that could be more efficiently solved by other people handling certain subtasks.

-#### Why BuildCent
-BuildCent is an incentive protocol that incentivizes workers to collaborate on building a product.
-BuildCent aims to incentivize workers to delegate tasks to coworkers who are most suited for solving that specific problem

-#### Existing Institutions we want to Disrupt
-Building contractors

-For more information contact kk@ncnt.io

-### 7. LearnCent
-#### Problem
-Students across education levels are more motivated to teach themselves and do better than their peers than to help teach their peers.

-#### Why LearnCent
-LearnCent aims to incentivize students to help and teach each other.
-If student A teaches student B and student B’s test scores improve by a certain amount, A could get some fraction of B’s gains in extra credit.

-For more information contact kk@ncnt.io

-### 8. GiveCent
-#### Problem
-Charities need to reach out to more potential donors.

-#### Why GiveCent
-With GiveCent, people are incentivized to refer and spread information to friends who will be likely to donate to some charity.
-Incentives can be in the form of karma points.

-For more information contact kk@ncnt.io

-### 9. GameCent
-#### Problem
-Gaming is trending further toward multiplayer every year, especially with the rise of games like PUBG and Fortnite.
-Unfortunately, games like these can be discouraging for potential fans who have a harder time being able to “party up”.
+Gaming is trending further toward multiplayer every year, especially with the rise of games like Fortnite.
+Unfortunately, games like these can be discouraging for potential fans who have a harder time “partying up”.

 #### Why GameCent
 GameCent solves those problems by aiming to incentivize multiplayer gaming.
 Referring your friends for bonus points, loot, and "XP" is not a new concept, but GameCent is looking to take it to the next level.
 Hard to coordinate with new people you just met alone?
 GameCent can incentive teamwork by aligning team rewards.